acileee/Learn-RAG-from-scratch/README.md

 ```

 It also compares manual RAG implementation with LangChain and extends the system with graph-based retrieval and a Self-RAG retry loop.

-## Using This Repo

-If this repo helps you learn RAG or if you use it as a reference for your own project, please consider linking back to it so more people can find it and learn from it too.